 „Bitch, I cut your head off and rape your neck!“

-„You fucking writers-cunt, you are shit, your work is shit, go and do some blowjobs!“
+„You fucking writer-cunt, you are shit, your work is shit, go and do some blowjobs!“

 „You wanna get paid?
 What for?
 Try to sell yourself at a refugee camp!“

 Excuse me for surprising you with these.
-But this is what online-harassment is like: You are opening your email, your twitter, your wordpress-blog-account, and find some new and absolutely unexpected comments or messages.
+But this is what online harassment is like: You are opening your email, your twitter, your wordpress blog account, and find some new and absolutely unexpected comments or messages.
 Then: Bam.
 A slap in the face.
-Some anonymous – sometimes even not anonymous! – are announcing to hurt, to rape, to kill you.
+Anonymously – sometimes not even that! – some threaten to hurt, to rape, to kill you.

-(Dieser Artikel von Nina George, Womens Writers-Beauftragte des deutschen PEN, ist Teil der Länderreports zur Situation schreibender Frauen und wurde vom PEN-Zentrum Deutschland zum 49sten Internationalen PEN und PEN International Womens Writers‘ Committee-Treffens in Bled, Slowenien am 10.5.2017 präsentiert.) —> Weiterlesen:
+(Dieser Artikel von Nina George, Womens Writers-Beauftragte des deutschen PEN, ist Teil der Länderreports zur Situation schreibender Frauen und wurde vom PEN-Zentrum Deutschland zum 49sten Internationalen PEN und PEN International Womens Writers‘ Committee-Treffens in Bled, Slowenien am 10.5.2017 präsentiert.
+Er erscheint am 27.6.2017 auf Deutsch) —> Weiterlesen:

-I received these three examples – of some fifty or sixty of extreme messages during the last two years – of hate speech on a photo that showed me with the Turkish journalist Can Dündar; the other abusers told me they would feed their swines with my dead body or send some policemen to me to let them cut off my skin.
-The second was on an article about e-Book-Piracy online as well as on the economic business of second hand ebooks.
-The last was for a critical essay about freedom of speech on the web as well as about fees for authors and the value gap on the internet between intermediaries and artists.
-No big issues at all.
+I received these extreme messages – here just three out of fifty or sixty over the last two years – because of a photo that showed me with the Turkish journalist Can Dündar; the other abusers told me they would feed their swine with my dead body or send policemen to skin me.
+The second one was a reply to an article about ebook piracy online and the risk of profit cuts for writers concerning the business of second-hand ebooks.
+The last one I got for a critical essay about freedom of speech on the web as well as about fees for authors and the value gap on the Internet between intermediaries and artists.
+Not very controversial topics, actually.

-Every time when I am about to write about women, women’s rights, authors´ rights or just say or do something outstanding, I get at least one to ten messages, which are sometimes abusing, hateful or just mean but nothing to call the police.
+Every time when I am about to write about women, women’s rights, authors’ rights, or make a public statement as a speaker, or in a panel, or on air, I get at least one to ten messages that are sometimes abusive, hateful or just mean but not mean enough to call the police.

 I write columns, which are published in 31 newspapers simultaneously.
 I am an activist on women’s and authors’ rights and consultant for several German political parties.
-Often I give lectures or write something for a bigger audience.
+I also give lectures or write something for a bigger audience on a regular basis.